Cloud Accounts

 1. In the Cloud Accounts page, click Add Cloud Account +.

-2. In Step 1 of the Add Cloud Account pane, select Microsoft Azure in the Provider type section.
-Click Next.
+2. In Step 1 of the Add Cloud Account wizard, select Microsoft Azure in the Provider type section.
+Enter the following details:

 Tip